EvyW/Explainable_Artificial_Intelligence_Tutorial/PublicDataSetsSurvey.md

 **From Kaggle:**

 The following list contains the 10 most voted data sets (in decreasing order) with the tag "time series".
 They were collected in a way that not only the temporal feature is included but also additional features concerned with the problem under examination.
+An extended version with the 100 most voted data sets for time series tasks is attached to this file, which also include more details.

 1. S&P 500 stock data: Historical stock data for for all companies currently found on the S&P 500 index.
 Goal: